devadathanmb/ktu-bot/README.md

 ## Local development setup

+- NOTE :
-_Note: If you don't want or don't want to work on the `notification` feature and don't want to setup the database, then just comment out the corresponding calls in `app.ts` and skip the **firebase** configuration part below._
+  1. If you don't want or don't want to work on the `notification` feature and don't want to setup the database, then just comment out the corresponding calls in `app.ts` and skip the **firebase** configuration part below.
+  2. The bot makes use of [bull queue](https://github.com/OptimalBits/bull), a redis based nodejs queue, for the live notifications feature.
+Thus, it requires you to have a redis db instance running.
+The docker compose method below already does that for you.

-### Running Locally (Without Docker)
+### Running Locally (Without Docker - Not preferred)

 1. Install Node.js and npm on your machine.
 2. Clone the repository: